 In general, teachers find it most convenient to choose a mentor from within the same school or district.
 However, it is acceptable to choose a mentor from another school or district.
 Remember to consider individuals who are retired as well as individuals who hold the needed license but are not currently using the license.

 An Instructional Consultant will be assigned to you by Class Measures once you have been accepted into PRPIL.

 Useful information about compiling your portfolio can be found in the Program Overview section of the Essential Information page of this website.
 Your Instructional Consultant is also an excellent source of information about the portfolio.

-Your Instructional Consultant will work with you to schedule the two announced classroom observations.
+Your Instructional Consultant will work with you to schedule the three announced classroom observations.
 Your mentor's observations will be unannounced